Investment strategies Investing in private markets

 Compared with public market investing, the risks of private market investing can be difficult to assess given the lack of easily accessible information, differences in private market managers’ experience, and the illiquid nature of this type of investing.

-Generally speaking, however, some of the key risks of private investing to consider include:
+Some of the key risks of private investing to consider include:

 • Illiquidity: Private market funds, generally structured as a limited partnerships, are illiquid relative to other investments, such as a mutual fund, that invests in public market securities and has daily liquidity.
 An investor should only consider private market funds if they’re comfortable with holding the investment through the life of the fund which could be ten years or longer.
-Limited partnership interest sales if they can be executed, generally occur at deep discounts to net asset values in the secondary market.2
+Limited partnership interest sales, if they can be executed, generally occur at deep discounts to net asset values in the secondary market.2

 • Long-term binding commitments: Commitments made to a private market manager are legally binding through the terms of the limited partnership agreement.
 Limited partners must honor capital commitments to a fund even if the fund manager is underperforming.
 Investors may seek to influence the strategy of underperforming managers through advisory boards and/or their contractual rights as outlined in the limited partnership agreement of the fund.